 Delivery app Rappi partners with Visa to launch credit cards in Brazil

-SAO PAULO (Reuters) - SoftBank-backed delivery app Rappi is launching credit cards for its users in Brazil, expanding its financial products portfolio as competition in the payments sector heats up in Latin America.
+SAO PAULO, July 1 (Reuters) - SoftBank-backed (9984.T) delivery app Rappi is launching credit cards for its users in Brazil, expanding its financial products portfolio as competition in the payments sector heats up in Latin America.

 Rappi believes financial services can boost its delivery app usage, said João Paulo Félix, chief executive of RappiBank, a Brazil-based digital bank the company launched earlier this year.